Cellaring wine can seem like tricky business, but it’s easy when you know how.

 03. Log your wines

-Whether it’s in a spreadsheet or notepad, via an app or Virtual Cellar function of winecompanion.com.au (see below), it doesn’t matter; track what’s in your collection.
+Whether it’s in a spreadsheet or notepad, via an app or Virtual Cellar function of winecompanion.com.au (see note below), it doesn’t matter; track what’s in your collection.
 Even better if your system includes notes on price, drink-by dates, relevant scores or awards, and tasting notes so you have everything in the one place.

 04. Load up